JetBrains/teamcity-documentation/topics/integrating-teamcity-with-issue-tracker.md

 ### Requirements

-Th information about the issues is retrieved by the TeamCity server using the credentials provided and then is displayed to TeamCity users.
+The information about the issues is retrieved by the TeamCity server using the credentials provided and then is displayed to TeamCity users.

 This has several implications:
 * The TeamCity server needs direct access to the issue tracker.
 (Also, TeamCity does not yet [support](http://youtrack.jetbrains.net/issue/TW-8876) proxy for connections to issue trackers).